-The first step toward getting an FHA construction loan is to find a participating FHA lender willing to offer them.
-Not all FHA lenders will offer construction loans, so you’ll need to shop around to find the right lender for you.
+Not all FHA lenders offer construction loans, so you’ll need to shop around to find the right lender for your needs.
 There are two basic types of FHA construction loans-a “traditional” construction loan, and an FHA One-Time Close loan.
+Be sure to ask your chosen participating lender if she offers One-Time Close loans.

-Your participating lender may offer one, or both types-it’s best to discuss this as early in the process as possible since One-Time Close FHA mortgages have different requirements than the traditional construction loan.
+Discuss this as early in your application process as possible One-Time Close FHA mortgages have different requirements than the traditional construction loan including different FICO score requirements.

 - Send your first and last name, e-mail address, and contact telephone number.